aircodelabs/aircode/docs/en/docs/src/getting-started/index.md

 }
 ```

-Click the "Debug" button to send the request to the function `myHelloWorld.js`.
-At this time, the JSON string of the "Params" will be passed to the function as a parameter, and can be obtained in the function through the `params` field.
+Click the **Debug** button to send the request to the function `myHelloWorld.js`.
+At this time, the JSON string of the **Params** will be passed to the function as a parameter, and can be obtained in the function through the `params` field.

-You can see the return message of the function in the "Response" area:
+You can see the return message of the function in the **Response** area:

 ```json
 {